mhdhamka/Price-Checker-System/README.md

 ---

-# 🚀 Project Evolution
+## Project Evolution

-This project was first developed as my **Final Year Project (FYP)** at **Universiti Malaysia Sarawak (UNIMAS)**.
+This project was originally developed as my **Final Year Project (FYP)** at **Universiti Malaysia Sarawak (UNIMAS)**.

-After completing the academic requirements, I continued working on the system by enhancing its features, improving the design, and restructuring the project into a more complete **portfolio application** that demonstrates my skills and development experience.
+After completing the initial academic project, I continued improving the system by redesigning the interface, expanding its functionality, and transforming it into a more complete **portfolio-level application**.

 The current version introduces:

-- Completely redesigned UI/UX
+- Redesigned UI/UX
+- Student price comparison features
-- Modular Admin Dashboard
+- Admin dashboard and management tools
-- Advanced Reports & Analytics
+- Reports and analytics
-- Export Center
+- Export center
-- Backup & Restore System
+- Backup and restore
-- Activity Logs
+- Audit logging
-- Wishlist
+- Wishlist and comparison history
-- Comparison History
-- Search Suggestions
+- Community forum
-- Dark Mode
+- Dark mode support
-- Responsive Design
+- Responsive design
-- Community Forum
-- Role-Based Permission
-- Analytics Dashboard
+- Role-based permissions

-This repository represents the continuous evolution of the original idea.
+This repository represents the continuous improvement and evolution of the original project idea.

 ---